-A major problem is that most people still see data just as ordinary knowledge or information which therefore is best to be subject to 'open access' regimes.
-This is also the moral basis for the free global flows of data advocacy -- which argument many if not most civil society activists worldwide often fall prey to.
+Most people still see data as ordinary knowledge or information best subject to 'open access' regimes.
+This is also the moral basis for the advocacy of free global flows of data.
+It is an argument that many, if not most, civil society activists worldwide often fall prey to.

-The research paper attempts, in this way, to develop a theoretical basis for asserting community ownership over much of data -- or the concept of community data.
-This against the dominant understanding currently of data as an open global resource for anyone to take freely, with no community governance regimes around it.
-In this regard the paper, somewhat summarily, employs Elinor Ostrom's IAD model.
+This research paper attempts to develop a theoretical basis for asserting community ownership over much of data -- the concept of community data.
+This goes against the current dominant understanding of data as an open global resource for anyone to take freely, with no community governance regimes around it.
+In this regard, the paper, somewhat summarily, employs Elinor Ostrom's IAD model.